Garma Event Info

 Supervision responsibility sits with parents and guardians.

-Registrants cancelling before 3rd of June 2016 will receive a 50% refund.
+Registrants cancelling before 16th May 2017 will receive a 50% refund.

-Registrants cancelling after 3rd of June 2016 will not receive a refund.
+Registrants cancelling after 16th May 2017 will not receive a refund.

 Registrants cancelling with appropriate medical documentation will receive a full refund.